GabubuAvailable/WADs-by-Gabubu/README.md

 >⚠️ And if you paid for those WADs, you just got scammed.
 Those forwarders are free and anybody can use it.

->⚠️ WADS FOR VWII (WII MODE ON WII U) ARE NOT TESTED!!!
-THATS BECAUSE I DON'T HAVE A WII U. IF YOU WILL TEST THOSE WADS, MAKE SURE TO DM ME ON DISCORD (Gabubu#8895) IF IT'S WORKING OR NOT!!!
+>⚠️ FOR UN-TESTED FORWARDERS FOR VWII, IF YOU WILL TEST THOSE WADS, MAKE SURE TO DM ME ON DISCORD (Gabubu#8895) IF IT'S WORKING OR NOT!!!
+(Aplies only for vWii)

+>⚠️ Forwarders for vWii are not tested by me.
+That's because I don't have a Wii U.

 >⚠️ For tested WADs, you can install it without any problems.
+(Again, aplies only for vWii)

+>⚠️ It's also recommended to go [in this page.](https://github.com/GabubuAvailable/WADs-by-Gabubu/wiki/Forwarders-(WADs)) Here you can see if there problems on forwarder for vWii or Wii

 ## Forwarders made by me:
 - [x] Offline Network Enabler